 - Peel and cut up the eggplant into thick horizontal slices and marinate them in salt for 2 minutes.
 Wash the eggplant in water to get rid of the salt, and then drain the slices over paper towels.

 - Soak 2 cups of rice in warm water with two pinches of salt and 2 teaspoons turmeric powder and leave for 30 minutes.
+(Note: After the 30 minutes, you will strain the rice to use for Part 2 below.
+If timing does not match up, please make sure you strain after 30 minutes).

 - In the same pan, heat the almond pieces and pine nuts until they are fried.
 Set aside for later.